Logo

 With that in mind, should we even differentiate between a Full Stack and MEAN Stack, the developer?
 While they both meet the definition of Full Stack, there is still one key difference.

 All in all, you could say that MEAN Stack developers are Full Stack developers limited to JavaScript.
+Explore Toptal company reviews if you want to know how to hire freelance developers.

 Let’s sum it up